rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

   **Unregister** for the course.

 In addition, actions by instructors and course staff members also generate enrollment events.
 For the actions that members of the course team complete that result in these events, see :ref:`instructor_enrollment`.

 **Event Source**: Server

-**History**: The enrollment Events were added on 03 Dec 2013.
+**History**: The enrollment events were added on 03 Dec 2013.

 ``context`` **Member Fields**: